Central South District

 Derived from the Census question:

-Analysis of individual income levels in Central South District in 2011 compared to the City of Onkaparinga shows that there was a similar proportion of people earning a high income (those earning $1,500 per week or more) and a lower proportion of low income people (those earning less than $400 per week).
+Analysis of the service age groups of Central South District in 2016 compared to City of Onkaparinga shows that there was a higher proportion of people in the younger age groups (0 to 17 years) and a lower proportion of people in the older age groups (60+ years).

-There were no major differences between Central South District and City of Onkaparinga in 2011.
+The major differences between the age structure of Central South District and City of Onkaparinga were: